Happy Spooky Season!

 Things that Go Bump in the Night: Horror's Origin Story

 Throughout the history of man, we've used storytelling to entertain, educate, and explain the unknown.
-Every civilization has passed down oral histories to explain everything from weather phenomenons, the creation of landmasses, etc. However, the most popular campfire stories were about the dark and mysterious.
+Every civilization has passed down oral histories to explain everything from weather phenomena to the creation of landmasses, etc. However, the most popular campfire stories were about the dark and mysterious.
 According to historians, the earliest examples of "ghost stories" can be traced to the ancient Romans.
 The earliest known recorded account comes from author and statesman Pliny the Younger.
-Pliny described in his letters the specter of an old man with a long beard, rattling chains, haunting his house in Athens.
+Pliny described in his letters the specter of an old man with a long beard and rattling chains, haunting his house in Athens.

 Scholars believe that these recounted "visitations" from the recently deceased were used to instill respect for the dead, almost like a ghost story fable.
 The tradition of ghost stories also helps to explain the different death rites and funeral rituals from different cultures and societies.
 Many believe that a person's spirit exists independently from the body and exists even after death.
 Funeral rituals or ceremonies are a way of ensuring that the dead person's spirit would not return to "haunt" the living.
 Despite attempts to rationalize our greatest mystery—death—the ghost stories themselves became darker and more wicked.
 Oral histories inspired folklore which in turn inspired urban legends.